 Regulation Steps for Cryptocurrency Trading Platforms

-With the changes made on 5AMLD, cryptocurrency platforms have been placed in a regulatory framework for the first time.
-Union member countries, on the one hand, warn citizens against the risks of trading on cryptocurrency platforms; on the other hand, they also impose some obligations on these platforms.
-For example; Cryptocurrency trading platforms in Germany must obtain authorization from the German Federal Financial Supervisory Authority (58) before they become operational.
-Similarly, in the regulations for blockchain technology newly released in Malta, all technology platforms operating on distributed ledger technology are expected to complete the Malta Digital Innovation Authority certification process.
+For the first time, the changes brought by 5AMLD have placed cryptocurrency platforms in a regulatory framework to fight crypto scams.
+While Union member countries caution citizens against the risks of trading on cryptocurrency platforms, they also impose obligations on these platforms.
+For instance, cryptocurrency trading platforms in Germany must obtain authorization from the German Federal Financial Supervisory Authority before they become operational.
+Similarly, Malta requires all technology platforms operating on distributed ledger technology to complete the Malta Digital Innovation Authority certification process.

-When looking at the United States, it is seen that crypto assets and transactions with these assets are subject to different definitions and regulations from state to state and even from institution to institution.
-While crypto assets that can be considered as securities are subject to SEC's regulations; In the event that the cryptocurrency trading deals with other regulated commodities, these transactions include the United States Commodity Futures Trading Commission; It will be subject to CFTC regulations.
-Financial Crimes Enforcement Network according to the country's Anti-Money Laundering (AML) legislation; FinCEN businesses that offer cryptocurrency trading services to customers are considered as a type of activity that must be registered with FinCEN, and therefore these processes must carry out AML compliance processes.
+The United States has different definitions and regulations for crypto assets and transactions, varying from state to state and institution to institution.
+Crypto assets that can be considered securities are subject to SEC's regulations, while cryptocurrency trading that deals with other regulated commodities is subject to the Commodity Futures Trading Commission.
+Financial Crimes Enforcement Network ( FinCEN) businesses offering cryptocurrency trading services must register with FinCEN and carry out AML compliance processes.